 1. Module Title Scenic Construction Elective

-2. HE Level 5

-3. Credit Value 25

 4. SITS module code SCN2009

-5. Location of Delivery Guildhall School
+5. Location of DeliveryGuildhall School

-6a.
-Module Type Practical

-6b.
-Applicable in the year of study 2

 7. Module Leader Lecturer in Scenic Construction

-8. Department Production Arts

-- To enable the student to gain a greater understanding of the role of the construction department within the production process and to acquire a base of practical scenery building skills by being part of the construction team for particular drama and/or opera productions. - To give the student an appreciation of the work and requirements of other departments.
+- Enable the student to gain a greater understanding of the role of the construction department within the production process and to acquire a base of practical scenery building skills by being part of the construction team for particular drama and/or opera productions. - Provide the student with an appreciation of the work and requirements of other departments.

-- Consolidate and expand construction skills acquired during 1st year associated study. - As part of the construction team, build and fit up scenery for drama and/or opera productions as required. - Interpret and work from designers' drawings and references. - Be active in the control and maintenance of materials, equipment, and workspace.
-Liaise with and understand the impact on other departments of the - construction department.Health and Safety theory and practice & sustainability
+- Consolidate and expand construction skills acquired during 1st year associated study. - As part of the construction team, build and fit up scenery for drama and/or opera productions as required. - Interpret and work from designers' drawings and references. - Be active in the control and maintenance of materials, equipment, and workspace. - Liaise with and understand the impact on other departments of the construction department. - Health and Safety theory and practice & sustainability